open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 ### Pros and Cons of the Options

-#### Option 1: Let the user provide a registry that is OCI compliant
+### Option 1: Let the user provide a registry that is OCI compliant

 Pros:
 - Not our responsibility
 - Users can customize their OCI registry like they want
-- ...

 Cons:
 - We do not "control" the resource and issues caused by another OCI registry could be hard to fix/support
-- ...
+- Most people need to operate a registry than and the majority would not have experience maintaining a production grade stable oci registry as a service
+- Giving a possibility to the user to provide/configure an own registry does not eliminate the need to provide a default registry (option 2), especially to those users who do not want to customize an own registry.

 #### Option 2: Deploy an OCI image registry with our controllers

-##### Option 2.1: Use implementation from ocm-controllers v1

 Pros:
-- Already implemented.
+- Simplifies deployment choices and stability guarantees for us.

+Cons:
 - ...

+##### Option 2.1: Use implementation from ocm-controllers v1 ([distribution registry](https://github.com/distribution/distribution))

+Pros:
+- Faster implementation time, as deployment can be copied from v1 implementation
+- Mature technology (almost legacy)

 Cons:
 - ...